 Pros: Extremely inert substance with no inherent dangers to human health.

-Cons: Poor heating properties, poor browning, expensive, not induction compatible.
+Cons: Poor heating properties, poor browning, expensive, brittle, not induction compatible.

 Typical Uses: Corningware Visions made a splash in the 1970s-80s, but it was in the wake of the success of its bakeware.
 Since then, glass and stone-based cookware is used primarily by people who are concerned about "toxicity" in other types of cookware.
 While we believe that all cookware is safe when used and cared for properly, if you have an allergy or sensitivity to some materials (such as nickel, which is found in minute amounts in stainless steel), you may want to consider glass, ceramic, or stone cookware.

-Performance-wise, there is honestly nothing worse than glass, ceramic, or stone cookware.
-The reasons for this are obvious: these substances are insulators rather than conductors of heat.
+Performance-wise, there is nothing worse than glass, ceramic, or stone cookware.
+These substances are insulators rather than conductors of heat.
 They are designed to slow the flow of heat rather than enhance it.
 If you consider copper to be number one on the list of heat-conducting cookware, you can consider glass, ceramic, and stone cookware to be dead last, behind everything else.

 We have not tested any of it, so if you're interested in learning more about this cookware, you'll have to look elsewhere for a review.
 But we will say that, if you're decided on this cookware, Xtrema seems to be a high quality choice, as is Corningware, if you can find it.